 No one wants to read

 In the design world, there is always the debate whether users read or not.
-Considering that context is king, given the use cases of our target groups, i.e. rapid prototyping, learning UX design, or implementing good design, depicting pattern relations through text and name dropping (as we initially started) wasn’t the solution.
+Considering that context is king, we had to carefully consider the user scenarios of our target groups, i.e. rapid prototyping, learning UX design, or implementing good design.

 Where kiwi is today